jessieeeee/SimpleOne/README.md

 # Currently used technology:

-Most of the previous use of ES5, most of the current use of ES6, the use of mixin in the project, because the mixin doesn't support ES6, that part still use ES5, there is time to replace the old components
+Most of the previous use of ES5, Currently  have used ES6 , the use of mixin in the project and mixin doesn't support ES6, so I use high order component instead it.

 React-native encapsulates native components.